 "We use a certain amount of controlled substances out in the field," said Richmond.
 "Drugs like morphine, ativan, valium.
 He was responsible for the tracking of those medications."

 After an internal audit, Richmond says they discovered instead of destroying expired meds, Parvin took home about 180 vials worth.
-He was supposed to take them to the LMPD narcotics unit to be destroyed.
+He was supposed to take them to the metro police narcotics unit to be destroyed.

 "We immediately sent a senior supervisor to the house to pick up those medications, brought them back, there was a discrepancy in the number that went out and the number that came back," said Richmond.

-Richmond said he can't say what happened to the missing medication since it is now under investigation by police.
+Richmond says he can't say what happened to the missing medication, since it's now under investigation by police.

-Parvin served with the former Jefferson County EMS and has been with Metro EMS since 2005.
+Parvin served with the former Jefferson County EMS.
+He has been with Metro EMS since 2005.
 In 2008, he was honored by the department as supervisor of the year.

-Once the LMPD investigation is complete, they hand over their case to the Commonwealth's Attorney who will decide whether it goes to the grand jury.
+Metro Police say their public integrity unit is investigating, they hand over their case to the Commonwealth's Attorney who will decide whether it goes to the grand jury.